Davis-Media/weights-ai/README.md

+# IMPORTANT NOTE

+**The <Suspense /> stuff does not work correctly with createStreamableUI (at least as far as I can see so far), check out actions.tsx for examples that do work, data fetching in the action not component!
+**

 ## Weights AI

 *This project is built to showcase what kind of incredible stuff we can build with AI **ENHANCED** applications.*